Gauge and diffeomorphism invariance from quantum information principles: Graviton scattering amplitudes at tree-level

 where $g$ is the determinant of the spacetime metric $g_{\mu\nu}$, $R$ is the Ricci scalar, $\kappa^2=32\pi G_N$ and $G_N$ is Newton's constant.
 Feynman rules for Einstein's gravity are then obtained within a framework of perturbative effective gravity where the metric is decomposed as $g_{\mu\nu}=\eta_{\mu\nu}+\kappa h_{\mu\nu}$, this is, gravitational effects below the Planck scale $M_{P}^2=8\pi G_N$ are encoded in small metric perturbations $h_{\mu\nu}$ around the flat background of Minkowski spacetime $\eta_{\mu\nu}$.
 The perturbations $h_{\mu\nu}$ can be formally identified with the graviton, a massless particle of spin 2.

 To compute the amplitudes for the four channels according to their respective Feynman rules, we employ the FeynGrav package for Mathematica \cite{Latosh:2022ydd}, which extends the capabilities of the widely used FeynCalc package in particle physics to include gravitational interactions.
 The kinematics and conventions used for the gravitational scattering are the same as \cite{Sannan:1986tz}.
 All of the following expressions are evaluated in the transverse–traceless gauge and with the on-shell condition $s+t+u=0$ imposed.
-The explicit complete set of scattering amplitudes for gravitons in general relativity and its $k$-modified version is collected below.
-The total scattering amplitude is obtained by summing up the amplitudes for each individual channel Eq.~\eqref{eq:M_channels}.
+The explicit complete set of scattering amplitudes for gravitons in general relativity is presented in the App.\ref{app:details_gravitons}.
+Here, we show its $k$-modified version:

+Of course, this matches the sum of the total general relativity amplitudes for the case $k=1$.